The Devil's Revolver

 Hettie reined in her patience.
 Abby’s “friends” always wanted to talk at the most inconvenient times.
 “Well, you’re going to have to say goodbye to them for now.”

 Abby tilted her chin to the side and her gaze clouded.
 “Okay.
 They say that’s fine.”
 She shivered.
-Hettie put her around her sister’s shoulders, rubbing her arms vigorously, then led her back toward the house.
+Hettie put her coat around her sister’s shoulders, rubbing her arms vigorously, then led her back toward the house.

 Over the edge of the embankment, she heard the crunch of grass as a lean figure trudged along the path.
 Hettie unslung the Winchester in a flash and pointed it at the man’s heart.